nice-registry/dependent-packages/readme.md

 ⚠️ HEY ⚠️

+This package weighs in at around 450MB!
-This package is kind of big and takes a while to install, as it unpacks over 100,000 small JSON files.
+It's kind of big and takes a while to install, as it unpacks over 100,000 small JSON files.
-If you want something more lightweight that just gives you counts and not the actual dependent package names, try the [dependent-counts](http://ghub.io/dependent-counts) module.
+For a lightweight alternative that just contains counts and not the actual dependent package names, try the [dependent-counts](http://ghub.io/dependent-counts) module.
+It's only 7MB.

+:v:

 ## Installation